wso2/performance-common/README.md

 The performance test scripts can create AWS resources to run standard server performance tests on AWS.

-Standard server performance tests include a Back-end service and the parameters include "Application heap memory sizes", "Concurrent users", "Message sizes", and "Back-end Sleep Times".
+Standard server performance tests include a Back-end service and the parameters include "Application heap memory sizes", "Concurrent Users", "GraphQL Query Number", and "Back-end Sleep Times".

 The `create-template.py` script can create AWS CloudFormation template based on a `Jinja2` template.
 The `common_perf_test_cfn.yaml` file is a common `Jinja2` template, which has necessary configurations to create a performance test environment on AWS.